China stocks drop after poor economic data, Hong Kong lower

 Small caps also fell.
 Shenzhen's start-up board ChinNext lost 1.4 percent.

-Reflecting the pessimistic outlook, all stock index futures contracts in China stumbled more than 3 percent on Monday.
+Reflecting the pessimistic outlook, all stock index futures contracts in China <0#CIF:> <0#CIC:> <0#CIH:> stumbled more than 3 percent on Monday.

 Hong Kong markets also lost ground.